 Globe reporter Danny McDonald contributed to this report.

 Milton J. Valencia can be reached at email@example.com.
-Follow him on Twitter @miltonvalencia.
+Follow him @miltonvalencia and on Instagram @miltonvalencia617.
 Meghan E. Irons can be reached at firstname.lastname@example.org.
 Follow her on Twitter @meghanirons.
 Stephanie Ebbert can be reached at Stephanie.Ebbert@globe.com.
-Follow her on Twitter @StephanieEbbert.
+Follow her @StephanieEbbert.